 The Credit Union bylaws require the Board of Directors to operate with ten members.
-There are three positions available as of the date of our Annual General Meeting on April 2, 2020 and each for three year terms.
-Two of the three incumbents (Doug Schan and Jordan Swan) have signed nominations seeking re-election to the board.
-A third nomination was signed and received from Wendy Smith.
-The three nominees have all been declared elected by acclamation as no other nominations were received.
-The third incumbent whose term was expiring was our president, Trent Herner who has decided that he will not seek nomination.
-We wish him all the best and thank him sincerely for his 18 years of service and dedication to DDCU.
-We also thank all the members of the board for their service to DDCU as they have again been very busy with regular meetings, committee meetings, training and strategic planning sessions.
+There are four positions available as of the date of our Annual General Meeting on April 15, 2020, each for three year terms.
+All four incumbents (Corey Kingwell, Cory Turk, Patti Turk and Jordan Halter) have signed nominations seeking re-election to the board.
+Our public advertisement seeking interest in board positions resulted in no nominations coming forward.
+Therefore, the four incumbents have been declared elected by acclamation.
+We thank all the members of the board for their service to DDCU as they have again been very busy with regular meetings, committee meetings, training and strategic planning sessions.